 Chase is a great option for companies that plan to expand.
 This bank offers accounts with plenty of great features, and a local branch or ATM can be found almost anywhere across the United States.
 With Chase, you’ll be able to count on the support of a nationwide bank, as well as enjoying the flexibility of withdrawing or depositing money when you’re on the go.

 Chase also offers three business checking accounts to fit your need depending on where your business is at the moment—as well as where it’ll go in the future.
-Chase Total Business Checking is the bank’s entry-level checking product, and provides account holders with 100 transactions per month, all without a fee.
-Each additional transaction costs $.40 thereafter, which is slightly higher than some of the local banks for small business in Colorado.
-But Chase Total Business Checking also provides access to free, unlimited non-wire electronic deposits, which can be great for people who do most of their transactions electronically.
+Chase Business Complete Checking is the bank’s entry-level checking product that provides access to free, unlimited non-wire electronic deposits, which can be great for people who do most of their transactions electronically.